Saturday, November 22, 2025

 Words of encouragement:

-You are reading the story of the One who loves you most—Jesus, the Son of God.
+Dear friends, when you open your Bible and read the gospels, remember that you are meeting the greatest Friend you will ever have.
+You are reading the story of the One who loves you the most: Jesus, the Son of God.

-Through these stories, Jesus is calling you to follow Him, love like Him, and share His Light with the world.
+Jesus is calling you through the four gospels to follow Him, The Master calls you to love like Him and share His Light with the world.

 Amen.